mazurka/mazurka.github.io/src/modules/pages/guide/resources/tutorial.md

 ## transition_to

 The response of `true` probably isn't the best when a request goes through.
-We want there to be a continuous flow for our clients since there are hypermedia driven.
+We want there to be a continuous flow for our clients since they are hypermedia driven.
 Imagine updating your user in the browser and getting the response `true`.
 You'd have to hit the back button to get back to where you wanted to go.
 We can improve this experience by using the `transition_to` call.

 ```elixir[user_update_transition_to<-user_update]
 defmodule MyAPI.Resource.Users.Update do